Turning Japanese: Reception

-Covers

-The American ska punk band, Skankin' Pickle, covered the song on their 1994 album Sing Along With Skankin' Pickle.

-A cover of the song was also featured on American singer-songwriter Liz Phair's 1995 EP Juvenilia.

-The song was featured on the soundtrack of the 1997 movie Beverly Hills Ninja covered by the band The Hazies.

-American punk band No Use For a Name covered the song on the 1997 Vagrant Records compilation, Before You Were Punk.
+The music video was among the first 200 played on MTV.
+It received heavy rotation, giving the song more exposure than mere radio airplay.
 Kirsten Dunst recorded a cover, with an accompanying video filmed and directed by McG and produced by Takashi Murakami in Tokyo in August 2009.
 On the Canadian sketch comedy series Second City Television, Rick Moranis performed a lounge-style version of the song as the character Tom Monroe.